Vibrating structure gyroscope: MEMS gyroscopes

 Inexpensive vibrating structure microelectromechanical systems (MEMS) gyroscopes have become widely available.
 These are packaged similarly to other integrated circuits and may provide either analogue or digital outputs.
 In many cases, a single part includes gyroscopic sensors for multiple axes.
 Some parts incorporate multiple gyroscopes and accelerometers (or multiple-axis gyroscopes and accelerometers), to achieve output that has six full degrees of freedom.
 These units are called inertial measurement units, or IMUs.
-Panasonic, Robert Bosch GmbH, InvenSense, Seiko Epson, Sensonor, Hanking Electronics, STMicroelectronics, Freescale Semiconductor, and Analog Devices are major manufacturers.
+Panasonic, Bosch, InvenSense, Seiko Epson, Sensonor, Hanking Electronics, STMicroelectronics, Freescale Semiconductor, and Analog Devices are major manufacturers.

-Internally, MEMS gyroscopes use micro-lithographically constructed versions of one or more of the mechanisms outlined above (tuning forks, vibrating wheels, or resonant solids of various designs, i.e., similar to TFG, CRG, or HRG mentioned above).
+Internally, MEMS gyroscopes use micro-lithographically constructed versions of one or more of the mechanisms outlined above (tuning forks, vibrating wheels, or various designs, similar to TFGs, CRGs, or HRGs).

-MEMS gyroscopes are used in automotive roll-over prevention and airbag systems, image stabilization, and have many other potential applications.
+MEMS gyroscopes are used in automotive roll-over prevention and airbag systems, image stabilization, and many other potential applications.